 You will close off the vents to allow your grill to get back down to 275 degrees Fahrenheit for the slow smoke.
 Once your grill reaches 275 degrees, slide open the vents to maintain.

 Smoke the venison for 15-18 minutes per pound, or until the meat temperature reaches 140 degrees.
-You can use an internal thermometer, such as a Thermapen, to instantly check for doneness.
+You can use an internal thermometer, such as a Thermapen, to instantly check for proper internal temperature.

 Allow the venison roast to rest 15 minutes before slicing.
 This is an excellent dish served with garlic-roast potatoes and maple-glazed carrots.